The-Marcy-Lab-School/3-0-0-intro-to-promises-f23/README.md

 When working with asynchronous code, since we aren’t always aware of ****when**** the operation will complete, **we need to provide instructions for what to do when that time comes.**

-We’ve done this with event handlers using a callback: ***when a button is clicked, this is how you handle it…**
+We’ve done this with event handlers using a callback: *when a button is clicked, handle it with this callback...*

 ```jsx
 document.querySelector('#clickButton').addEventListener('click', (e) => {